Academic Regulations

 Students who take a leave while in good academic standing will return in good academic standing; students who take a leave while on academic action will return on academic action.

 When a leave begins when a term is already in session, the student’s transcript will reflect the action of withdrawal and the date of withdrawal for the semester in question.
-If the date of withdrawal for a medical leave is on or before the Columbia College withdrawal deadline (noted on the academic calendar), the student’s transcript will not reflect the individual courses attempted during the term.
+If the date of withdrawal for a medical leave is on or before the Columbia College withdrawal deadline (November 14 for Fall 2024 and March 27 for Spring 2025), the student’s transcript will not reflect the individual courses attempted during the term.
 If the date of withdrawal for a leave begins after the Columbia College withdrawal deadline, individual courses will remain on the transcript.

-Students who have been approved for authorized Incompletes in the last semester before their medical leave must complete the work of each course upon their return to campus by the end of the Change of Program period.
+Students who have been approved for authorized Incompletes in the last semester before their medical leave must complete the work of each course upon their return to campus by the end of the Change of Program period of their first semester after being readmitted.
 If the work is not completed by the end of the Change of Program period of the term in which the student returns, the grade may convert to the contingency grade or to an F. Due dates for incomplete work should be determined in consultation with the advising dean in the Berick Center for Student Advising upon notification of readmission.

 When students begin a leave after the Columbia College withdrawal deadline, they should be aware of the overall number of credits that must be completed to remain in good academic standing in future semesters.
 Students should keep in mind that Columbia College students should complete an average of 15.5 points per term to remain in good academic standing.
 Students should consult with their advising deans in the Berick Center for Student Advising to learn whether or not they will fall below the low points threshold (see section on Academic Standing) established for Columbia College students and, if so, work with their advising deans and departments to create a reasonable academic plan to ensure the timely completion of their degree.